Destiny Etiko fulfills promise to young fan as she introduces her into Nollywood

 Destiny said that she spoke with Chinenye who confided in her that she was also interested in acting.

-The actress then promised to help the young girl fulfill her dreams of being the next big thing in the movie industry.
+The actress then promised to help the young girl fulfil her dreams of being the next big thing in the movie industry.

-Cubana Chiefpriest gifts Destiny Etiko’s young die-hard fan and ‘adopted daughter' N200,000 after her viral video

 Chinenye the actress